tiagolb/CSF-old/README.rst

 Pidgin:
 Dumping Pidgin memory/DumpIt while Pidgin is opened works for retrieving messages even if logs are disabled and OTR is used.
 This probably happens because of some GUI buffer.
 We may be able to recover only partial messages.

 After Pidgin is closed we can not recover anything.

-An Observation: we are able to see messages traded with server, other artifacts and HTML logs(if any).
+An Observation (NOT REGEX EXTRACTED, JUST CUTE): we are able to see messages traded with server, other artifacts and HTML logs(if any).
 Pidgin seems to load logged info on startup.